Burlington International Airport Sound Mitigation Program

 The Federal Aviation Administration provides funding and guidance to airports to assess noise, known as a Noise Exposure Map (NEM) and develop a plan to minimize the impacts, known as a Noise Compatibility Program (NCP).

-Recognizing that the NCP was last updated in 2008, the City of Burlington, as the owner and operator of BTV, believes it is time to take a fresh look at what potential options are available to those individuals who are impacted by aircraft noise.
-Currently, residents located in the most impacted areas are offered the opportunity to sell their home to the airport and relocate.
-The Airport understands that a lot has changed since 2008 and wants to explore other alternatives to acquisition such as sound insulation, sales assistance, and noise barriers.
+Recognizing the NCP was last updated in 2008, the City of Burlington, as the owner and operator of BTV, believes it is time to take a fresh look at what potential options are available to those individuals who are impacted by aircraft noise.
+The Airport understands that a lot has changed since 2008 and is exploring alternatives to acquisition such as sound insulation, sales assistance, and noise barriers.
+A revised plan will be completed after the NEM is submitted to the FAA.